aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 ![](images/association-result.png)

 6. Next we will verify if SSM inventory has been updated.
 To do this navigate to **Inventory** under Instances & Nodes.
-You should see a new entry ‘**SQLServer**’ in Top 10 Custom inventory types graph as shown below.
+You should see a new entry ‘**SQLServer**’ in Top 10 Custom inventory types graph as shown below

 ![](images/inventory-view.png)

-7. You can also verify the details of the Inventory data which can be found under Managed Instances.
+7. You can also verify the details of the Inventory data which can be found under Managed Instances
     1. Navigate to **Managed Instances** under Instances & Nodes
     2. For filter type **Custom : Custom:SQLServer.Edition : Standard Edition**.
 If no EC2 instances are available then change the edition value to any other editions
     3. Click on one of the **EC2 instances**